Stigma, Discrimination & Injecting Drug use

-This module identifies personal strategies health care workers can implement to reduce stigma and discrimination directed at people who inject drugs, and to build better therapeutic relationships.
+The module identifies personal strategies health care workers can implement to reduce stigma and discrimination directed at people who inject drugs, and to build better therapeutic relationships.

 A certificate is issued on completion.

-- Recognise how stigma and discrimination towards people who inject drugs can generate negative health outcomes;
+- recognise how stigma and discrimination towards people who inject drugs can generate negative health outcomes;

-- Identify where their own assumptions and inherent attitudes about people who inject drugs are drawn from;
+- identify where their own assumptions and inherent attitudes about people who inject drugs are drawn from;

-- Recognise the impact that negative language and harmful attitudes may have upon access to health care services for people who inject drugs;
+- recognise the impact that negative language and harmful attitudes may have upon access to health care services for people who inject drugs;

-- Question assumptions about the motivations of people who inject drugs when accessing health care services and
+- question assumptions about the motivations of people who inject drugs when accessing health care services and

 - identify personal strategies to implement that will build better therapeutic relationships with people who inject drugs, for improved health outcomes.